Brice Owona

 Brice Owona (born 4 March 1989 in Yaoundé) is a professional Cameroonian footballer currently playing for APEJES.

-Career
+Club career

 Owona began his career in January 2002 for AS Fortuna Yaoundé and was in summer 2005 scouted by Cotonsport Garoua.
 On 12 February 2010 FC St. Gallen has committed the midfielder of Cotonsport Garoua, the offensive player signed a contract until 2012 with FC St. Gallen.
 On the same day he made his debut for the Ostschweizer club in a friendly game against the Austrian club FC Dornbirn 1913.

 International career

 He is former member of the Cameroon national under-20 football team and played with the team the 2009 FIFA U-20 World Cup.